Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/advancedcrate.md

       DisplayName: "<bold><dark_red>Warlord's Set</bold>"
       # The item to display in the gui.
       DisplayItem: "netherite_helmet"
+      # Prize settings
+      Settings:
+        # The custom model data of the item, -1 is disabled.
+        Custom-Model-Data: -1
       # The enchants on the item.
       DisplayEnchantments:
         - "protection:5"